cirosantilli/networking-cheat/apache.md

 For this to work, make sure `DocumentRoot` is not set anywhere else. (by default it was included in the include files, `grep -r DocumenRoot` shows where)

-For security concerns, only put things you want apache to serve directly inside DocumentRoot such as HTML, CSS and images.
+For security concerns, only put things you want apache to serve directly inside `DocumentRoot` such as HTML, CSS and images.

-Stuff that users should not see such as cgi scripts and *gasp* ssl certificates are better to remain outside it, so that you don't serve them by mistake!
+Stuff that users should not see such as CGI scripts and *gasp* SSL certificates are better to remain outside it, so that you don't serve them by mistake!

 ### Listen